whblondeau/gyre/finding_flotsam.md

 Like a moving gray hill surfacing under the water, the monster’s immense head lunged up out of the dull depths, gape-jawed, an ambush predator.
 Under Rahifa and the cat.

 Rahifa, feeling the lifting surge, kicked out desperately to avoid the rising strike.
 She just managed it, but the huge body hurtled up next to her, the gigantic dorsal fin striking her ribcage with crushing force.
 She somehow kept Belladonna in her arms as the suction of the monster’s lift slammed her into the shark’s abrasive flank again, tumbling her with raw torn skin.
-The shark’s huge body lifted half its length out of the water, huge jaws gaping.
+The shark’s huge body shot half its length out of the water, huge jaws gaping.

 Then, with all of the smooth power of her long muscles, Afya hurled the lance.